ashwinpn/A-comprehensive-evaluation-of-sentiment-analysis-on-the-cloud/README.md

 ![Kd](https://github.com/ashwinpn/A-comprehensive-evaluation-of-the-sentiment-analysis-on-the-cloud/blob/main/resources/kd.png)

+- Knowledge distillation is a method by which a small model is trained to imitate the behaviour of a large model, seeking to reproduce similar results as the larger model.
+Basically, it compresses the bigger model [the teacher] into a smaller model [student].

+- When thinking about real world applications, successfully running smaller models with similar performance metrics and accuracy values would enable us to ensure that machine learning / NLP based web applications which require large models to perform inference can function seamlessly on mobile devices too [Otherwise we might need costly GPU servers to maintain scalability].

 ## Deploying the web application using Kubernetes
 Deployed on the Google Kubernetes Engine.
 We deploy it as a web application with